geometryzen/g20mono/README.md

 ### [g2o-gradient](https://geometryzen.github.io/g2o-mono/gradient)

-Provides Linear and Radial Gradiens.
+Provides Linear and Radial Gradients.
 Optional.
+Gradients are instances of ColorProvider(s), which can be used for shape `fill` and `stroke` properties.
+You may extend g2o with custom ColorProvider(s).

 ![](./images/gradient.png)